-- 1. Tape the feeling cards (happy, sad, scared, surprised, angry, proud) around the room. - 2.
-Explain to the children that you will read different scenarios.
-After you read the scenario, the children will think about how they would feel, then go to the feeling they predict they would feel in that situation. - 3.
-After you read each scenario, call on a few children to share why they would - feel that way.
-Make sure you are calling on different children. - TIP > You can also draw pictures of each scenario on the board or on picture cards to show the children.
+Tape the feeling cards (happy, sad, scared, surprised, angry, proud) around the room.

+- Explain to the children that you will read different scenarios.
+After you read the scenario, the children will think about how they would feel, then go to the feeling they predict they would feel in that situation. - After you read each scenario, call on a few children to share why they would feel that way.
+Make sure you are calling on different children. - 4.
+Read the following scenarios.